The Stone Age of Blogging is Over – What’s Next?

 Sadly I wasn’t even notified or invited to the ceremony.
 The SEOptimise team has received the award instead of me.

 I only got an email a few weeks later that they don’t need me anymore in 2012.
-Apparently It was bad for their image to have a low paid freelancer from Germany.
+Apparently It was bad for their image to have a low paid freelancer from Germany to run their blog.

 Meanwhile outside the UK